Who Is Your REALTOR® Working For?

 Although confidential information about the Buyer cannot be disclosed, a Seller working with a Buyer’s agent can expect to be treated fairly and honestly.

-3. Dual Representation
+3. Multiple Representation

 Occasionally a real estate brokerage will represent both the Buyer and the Seller.
 The Buyer and Seller must consent to this arrangement in writing.
-Under this “dual representation” arrangement, the brokerage must do what is best for both the Buyer and the Seller.
+Under this “multiple representation” arrangement, the brokerage must do what is best for both the Buyer and the Seller.

-Since the brokerage’s loyalty is divided between the Buyer and the Seller who have conflicting interests, it is absolutely essential that a dual representation relationship be properly documented.
+Since the brokerage’s loyalty is divided between the Buyer and the Seller who have conflicting interests, it is absolutely essential that a multiple representation relationship be properly documented.
 Representation agreements specifically describe the rights and duties of everyone involved and any limitations to those rights and duties.

 4. Customer Service